Meta-reinforcement learning with minimum attention: Main Results and Discussion

 \subsection{Comparison with state-of-the-art RL algorithms}

 The comparision is mostly based on the performance on standard locomotion tasks.
-We consider a model-free RL, SAC (Soft Actor-Critic) \citep{haarnoja2018} and a model-based RL, MB-MPO (Model-Based Meta-Policy Optimization) \citep{clavera2018}.
+We consider a model-free RL, SAC \citep{haarnoja2018} and a model-based RL, MB-MPO.
 Firstly, we show the training of Half-Cheetah (Figure \ref{figure2}) in comparison of learning curves among the model-free RL (SAC), the model-based RL (MB-MPO), and the proposed MB-MPO with minimum attention, where the weighting factor is $\alpha = 0.01$, $0.05$, and $1$.
 We have experienced a statistically significant reduction of variance from minimum attention.
 To demonstrate the generality of our approach, Figure \ref{meta_training_different_models} presents the learning curves for Hopper, Walker2D, and Humanoid.
 Across all three kinematically distinct agents, our method (MB-MPO + minimum attention, blue) consistently converges to a higher average return than the vanilla MB-MPO baseline (red). \emph{For the complex Humanoid task, our method also exhibits noticeably lower variance, indicating a more stable and reliable learning process.}

-The outperformance of MB-MPO with minimum attention is quantified in numbers in Table \ref{table:total_reward_feedback_feedforward}} and \ref{overall_comaprison}.
+The outperformance of MB-MPO with minimum attention is quantified in numbers in Table \ref{table:sota_and_ablation}, \ref{table:total_reward_feedback_feedforward}} and \ref{overall_comaprison}.
 Table \ref{table:total_reward_feedback_feedforward} provides a detailed quantitative summary of the final performance on HalfCheetah after 200K iterations.
 In the standard meta-training setting, the best minimum attention factor ($\alpha=1.0$) achieves a 45\% higher reward than MB-MPO, while simultaneously reducing the average feedback norm (Jacobian) by 28\% and energy consumption by 15\%.
 This demonstrates that the regularization does not trade performance for smoothness, but rather enables the discovery of policies that are both higher-performing and more efficient.
-Crucially, in the meta-testing scenario where the agent must adapt to a crippled leg, the performance benefits of our method are maintained or even amplified.
-The half-cheetah with minimum attention achieves a higher reward ($6822 \pm 109$) than the vanilla baseline ($6356 \pm 132$) and does so with a lower feedback norm and feedforward norm (jerk). \emph{This suggests that the smoother policies learned through minimum attention provide a better prior for rapid adaptation to significant out-of-distribution embodiment changes.}
+Our approach not only matches the sample efficiency of MB-MPO but also converges to a significantly higher average reward.
+Notably, the learning curves of our method also exhibit reduced variance across episodes, suggesting a more stable and reliable learning process, a key benefit for robust control.